The-Pokemod-Group/Atlas-All-In-One/README.md

 docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' container_name_or_id
 ```

-if you don't know your container name or id you can view all current containers with `docker ps`
+If you don't know your container name or id you can view all current containers with `docker ps`

 To create a user with % permissions run the following query on your DB